Package Forwarding & Reshipping Job or Scam?

 - Sign up for FusionCash.com which is another BBB rated work from home opportunity!

 - Start Here For Real & Researched Work From Home Opportunities

 - Real Ways To Earn Money Online offers some great leads as well!

 Don't let this experience get you bitter and give up on your dream to work at home.
 This scam has led you here so take full advantage of the options that we have researched that can make you money safely.

 How To Avoid Being Scammed Again

-Research is the key to success in this industry.
-If you get in the habit of researching any company before you work with them, you’ll avoid most scams.
+Stick with companies that are already proven and established like FusionCash.com & Swagbucks.com.
+Research is another key to success in this industry.
+If you get in the habit of researching any company before you work with them, you'll avoid most scams.
 We make this easy with our scam video listed here.
 There are also other scams listed there that you should read.
-This way you’ll be able to identify other scams that should be avoided.
+This way you'll be able to identify other scams that should be avoided.
 Knowledge is power, and the more you know about the industry the better your chances are of success.

 The only forwarding you should be doing is sharing a good joke or an informative article like this one.
 But I'm actually dead ass serious.
 Send this article to as many people as you can.
 Post it on social media and help others avoid this nonsense.
 If you stay silent, you're just helping the people who scammed you.
 So keep that in mind.